yehia67/centosHealthTracker/README.md

-# Device Health Tracker
+# Centos Health Tracker

-Device Health Tracker is a shell script to keep track of CPU, memory usage and the available space on the disk.
+Centos Health Tracker is a shell script to keep track of CPU, memory usage and the available space on the disk.
 The script saves the device usage on three separates `csv` files.
 The tracker is updated every `15 minutes`.
 This project is designed for a centOS machine, We used ec2 AMI `CentOS 7(x86_64)-with Updates HVM`.
 To make fast and efficient deployment I used Ansible playbook to perform the following tasks:

 - Deploy the shell script.